pyomeca/bioptim/README.md

 ## The extra stuff and the Enum
 It was hard to categorize the remaining classes and enum.
-So I present them in bulk in this extra stuff section
+So I present them in bulk in this extra stuff section.

 ### The mappings
-The mapping are a way to link things stored in a list.
+The mapping is a way to link things stored in a list.
-For instance, lets consider these vectors: a = [0, 0, 0, 10, -9] and b = [10, 9].
+For instance, consider these vectors: a = [0, 0, 0, 10, -9] and b = [10, 9].
 Even though they are quite different, they share some common values.
-It it therefore possible to retrieve a from b, and conversely.
+It is, therefore, possible to retrieve a from b, and conversely.

-This is what the Mapping class does, for the rows of numpy arrays.
+This is what the Mapping class does for the rows of numpy arrays.
 So if one was to declare the following Mapping: `b_from_a = Mapping([3, -4])`.
 Then, assuming a is a numpy.ndarray column vector (`a = np.array([a]).T`), it would be possible to summon b from a like so:
 ```python
 b = b_from_a.map(a)
 ```
-Note that the `-4` opposed the forth value.
+Note that the `-4` opposed the fourth value.
 Conversely, using the `a_from_b = Mapping([None, None, None, 0, -1])` mapping, and assuming b is a numpy.ndarray column vector (`b = np.array([b]).T`), it would be possible to summon b from a like so:
 ```python
 a = a_from_b.map(b)
 ```
-Note the `None` are replaced by zeros.
+Note that the `None` are replaced by zeros.

 The BiMapping is no more no less than a list of two mappings that link two matrices both ways: `BiMapping(a_to_b, b_to_a)`

-The SelectionMapping is a subclass of BiMapping where you only have to precise the size of the first matrix, and the mapping b_to_a to get the second matrix from the first, if some elements depend on others you can add an argument dependencies :`SelectionMapping(size(int), b_to_a; tuple[int, int, ...], dependencies :tuple([int, int, bool]))`
+The SelectionMapping is a subclass of BiMapping where you only have to precise the size of the first matrix, and the mapping b_to_a to get the second matrix from the first.
+If some elements depend on others, you can add an argument dependency:`SelectionMapping(size(int), b_to_a; tuple[int, int, ...], dependencies :tuple([int, int, bool]))`

 ### Enum: Node
-The node targets some specific nodes of the ocp or of a phase
+The node targets some specific nodes of the ocp or a phase.
 The accepted values are:
 - START: The first node
 - MID: The middle node